Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 Beef short ribs, also known as beef plate ribs, are a section of ribs from the lower part of the rib cage close to the belly.
 Typically they come in a “plate” of 3 very large bones with the meat attached on the top.

 Grocery stores don’t generally have these sitting out, however, you can always ask at the in-store butcher counter if they have “untrimmed short ribs” and there’s a chance they will have a full plate for you.
-Most butchers should carry plates of beef short ribs.
+The best place to go is your local butcher shop.

 Step 1: Prep and Seasoning

-Trim the thin layer of fat or silverskin on the top of the beef ribs.
+Trim the thin layer of fat, silverskin, or connective tissue on the top of the beef ribs.
 Remove just enough carefully, to expose as much of the meat as possible.

 There is a thick membrane underneath the bones.
 Do not bother trimming the membrane, which is mostly there to keep the bones in place.
 Very little meat exists down there, so you won’t be missing out.